How the Surrogacy Process Works

 3. Matching and legal contracts/escrow

-At First Step, we put a lot of effort into finding the best match possible for both the intended parent(s) and the surrogate.
+At First Step, we put a lot of effort into finding the best match possible for both the intended parent(s) and the found surrogate.
 We don’t just hand over a database of surrogate profiles for intended parents to sift through but rather, we personally review and hand-select potential matches that fit the predetermined preferences and criteria for both parties.
 We never want a match to feel forced so we match based on the following criteria:

 Personality fit: Compatibility matters because we want you to have a comfortable and natural relationship with your intended parent(s) throughout the entire process.